concinim/wh-acd/clinical_insights_overview.md

 # Clinical Insights Overview
 {: #clinical_insights_overview}

-The {{site.data.keyword.wh-acd_short}} provides an out-of-the-box capability to extract contextual information about key concept types in clinical notes about a patient.
+The {{site.data.keyword.wh-acd_short}} provides a ready-to-use capability to extract deep contextual information about key concept types in clinical notes about a patient.
 The clinical insights function is composed of two core capabilities:

-1. A set of models that provide contextual features for key clinical types (medication, diagnosis, and procedure).
+1. Models that provide domain-specific context for various types of clinical information (medication, diagnosis, and procedure).
-2. An out of the box cartridge that uses those features to answer a simple question - does this entity apply to the patient?
+2. Ready-to-use cartridge that answers a simple question - is the given information relevant to the patient?

 <h4>Models</h4>

-Each of the models provides contextual features relevant to the annotation types that the model processes.
-The models add features to annotations that either come from out-of-the-box {{site.data.keyword.wh-acd_short}} annotators or from custom annotations you create using the {{site.data.keyword.wh-acd_short}} Configuration Editor.
-There are currently models for the following:
+Each model contributes contextual features to annotations that are either produced by standard {{site.data.keyword.wh-acd_short}} annotators or from custom annotations you create using the {{site.data.keyword.wh-acd_short}} Configuration Editor.
+The Clinical Insights Models include:

 1. [Medication](wh-acd?topic=wh-acd-clinical_insights_medication#clinical_insights_medication)
 2. [Diagnosis](wh-acd?topic=wh-acd-clinical_insights_diagnosis#clinical_insights_diagnosis)